Skip to main content

 When to use the CLI instead

-Prefer the CLI when you want scripting, JSON-friendly output, shell history, or repeatable task automation.
+Prefer the CLI when you want scripting, optional structured output, shell history, or repeatable task automation.
 See Messages, tasks, and sessions.